Super-resolution positron emission tomography by intensity modulation: Proof of concept: Material and Method

 \subsection{Image reconstruction}

-During reconstruction of analytically simulated data, the procedure described in Sect.~\ref{subsec:data generation} was used to compute on-the-fly the forward projection of the current image estimate.
-It is easy to modify the procedure for on-the-fly computation of the backward projection as follows: For each of the $m^2$ vLORs belonging to crystal pair $i$, the value $r_i\cdot(t_1\cdot t_2\cdot \ell)$ is add to all pixels on a vLOR, where $r_i$ is the value to be backprojected, $\ell$ is the interaction length of the vLOR with the pixel and $t_1$ and $t_2$ are the transmission coefficients of the modulator at the intersection positions with the vLOR.
-The solution image, like the phantom, contained 256$\times$256 pixels that were 0.3\,mm$\times$0.3\,mm in size.
-For noise-free data, we employed as many OSEM iterations as possible to ensure convergence.
-For noisy data, the algorithm was terminated at an iteration where the image was subjectively determined to have reached a good balance between resolution and noise.
-No post-reconstruction image smoothing is applied.
+For reconstruction of the analytically simulated data, the procedure described in section~\ref{subsec:data generation} was used to compute the forward projection of an image estimate on-the-fly.
+It is easy to modify the procedure for on-the-fly computation of backward projection $\sum_i \mathcal{H}'_{ij} r_i$ as follows: For each of the $m^2$ vLORs belonging to crystal pair $i$, the value $r_i\cdot(t_1\cdot t_2\cdot \ell)$ is add to all pixels on a vLOR, where $\ell$, $t_1$ and $t_2$ are defined above.
+Like the activity phantoms, the solution images were also a 256$\times$256 array of 0.3\,mm square pixels.
+For noise-free data, we employed as many OSEM iterations as practically feasible to ensure convergence.
+For noisy data, the algorithm was terminated when the image was subjectively determined to have reached a good balance between resolution and noise.
+No post-reconstruction image smoothing was applied.
+Unless otherwise stated, 16 random subsets were used for OSEM.

-GATE data were reconstructed by using the system matrices pre-computed for a 128$\times$128 matrix of 0.3\,mm$\times$0.3\,mm pixels.
-Again, the OSEM algorithm was terminated at an subjectively determined iteration number and no post-reconstruction image smoothing was applied.
+For reconstruction of the MC data, the system response matrix was pre-computed using GATE, by placing 400\,kBq point sources at the centers of all image pixels.
+For improved statistics and reduced system-matrix size, entries of the system matrix having the same value due to symmetry of the scanner and modulator were averaged for improved statistics.
+After averaging, small entries whose values are less than 2\% of the maximum value of all entries were truncated to zero due to their poor statistics.
+No other smoothing was applied.
+Long scan durations were simulated to ensure that the number of events collected from each image pixel is no fewer than 140 thousands for M0 and no fewer than 80 thousands at each rotational position of the modulator for M2.